panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 2. Accessing DOM elements

-Another useful application of the `useRef()` hook is to access DOM elements.
+Another useful application of the `useRef()` hook is to access DOM elements directly.
 This is performed in 3 steps:

 1. Define the reference to access the element `const elementRef = useRef()`;
 2. Assign the reference to `ref` attribute of the element: `<div ref={elementRef}></div>`;